 Chico Car Accident and Personal Injury Lawyer

-In a split second, any person on the road may find themselves involved in an accident resulting in injuries ranging from bruises and scrapes to serious injury and death.
+In a split second, any person on the road may be involved in an accident resulting in injuries ranging from bruises and scrapes to serious injury and death.
 In a motor vehicle crash, the right personal injury attorney may make the difference in obtaining the compensation you need for damages incurred.
-It is in your best interest to speak with a lawyer right away to ensure a favorable outcome of your claim.
+It is in your best interest to speak with a lawyer to ensure a favorable outcome for your claim.

-If you were injured in a car accident in Chico or elsewhere in Butte County, protect your right to fair compensation by working with an experienced personal injury lawyer.
-Call (530) 392-9400 or (800) 404-5400 to receive free, friendly advice on your potential options for recovery moving forward.
+If you were injured in a car accident in Chico or elsewhere in Butte County, protect your right to fair compensation by working with an experienced personal injury attorney.
+Call (530) 392-9400 for free, friendly advice on your potential legal options.

 There is a wide array of reasons for motor vehicle crashes in California.
 However, specific causes may contribute more than others, such as:

 - Distracted Driving: Whether it is adjusting the radio, speaking with passengers, or texting while driving, any of these types of distracted driving may increase the chances of a car accident.

 - Drunk Driving: Impaired motorists, whether the intoxication results from drugs or alcohol, may not be able to take the types of precautions that sober and prudent motorists would take.
 This may endanger the lives of others on the road, especially if the drunk driver is unable to maintain a safe speed.

 - Manufacturing Defects: Automakers are expected to design and manufacture vehicles that meet federal safety guidelines.
 However, when car manufacturers fail to do so, any defect in the manufacturing or design process may lead to a motor vehicle collision.
 Low roof crush resistance, faulty tires, and acceleration issues are just some of the many factors contributing to an auto accident.